 In December 2020, Skydio released a suite of new software features for the Skydio 2 and X2 drones.
 These software features are part of Skydio Autonomy Enterprise Foundation (AEF) and take advantage of Skydio’s advanced autonomy engine.
-One of the software features is so revolutionary and unlike anything else currently on the market that we decided to dedicate an entire blog to it.
-This software feature, known as Skydio 360 Superzoom, allows the drone operator to see 360° around the drone, further assisting the pilot during tactical situational awareness scenarios and detailed industrial asset inspections.
-In this blog, we are going to review how 360 Superzoom works and go over various use cases that highlight the impact of Skydio 360 Superzoom.
+One of these features is so revolutionary that there is nothing else like it on the market.

 At the heart of Skydio’s autonomy system is a high-powered information processing core and six cameras.
 Each of the four arms holds a camera on the top and on the bottom of the drone.
 These cameras enable the Skydio drone to understand the world around it and to make safe decisions about where to fly when presented with obstacles.
 When Skydio 360 Superzoom is enabled, the drone will stitch together the video feeds from all six wide angle cameras located on the body of the drone to give the drone operator a 360° view around the drone.
 This allows the drone operator to quickly see around the drone without having to manually turn the drone in every direction.

-This feature is unlike anything else on the market today.
 Instead of using the controller to slowly pan the camera to see everything around it, Skydio 360 Superzoom automatically does this for you.
-If the drone operator sees something in the 360° view, he/she can quickly zoom in with the controller to the area of interest.
+If the drone operator sees something in the 360° view, they can quickly zoom in with the controller to the area of interest.
 The drone will automatically switch from using the 360° view to using the 180° gimbaled dual (color and infrared) sensor cameras to show the area of interest up close.
 The 360 Superzoom feature is unique to Skydio, because no other drone in the market has six wide angle cameras and a processor that can seamlessly stitch all the camera views together in real time.
 On top of the 360° view stitching feature, the X2’s ability to do 16x zoom with the color camera or do 8x zoom with the infrared camera demonstrates the dominance of Skydio’s flight controller processing power.

 Serving a high-risk warrant is one of the most dangerous duties that law enforcement officers can face.
 The risks associated with these duties include predatory suspects, firearms, improvised explosive devices, and drug manufacturing dangers.
 A key part of safety when serving a high-risk warrant is the operational overwatch of the location during the warrant service.